JustSteveKing/laravel-feature-flags/README.md

 This package allows you to manage user features and feature groups in a database.

+**All Feature and Feature Group names will be normalised to lower case on save.**

 To use this package your User model needs to have the `HasFeatures` trait:

 ```php